 Years to weeks

-The researchers obtained hair from 10 woolly mammoth fossils discovered in northern Siberia and that ranged in age from 50,000 to 12,000 years old.
+The researchers obtained hair from 10 discovered in northern Siberia and that ranged in age from 50,000 to 12,000 years old.
 One of the samples came from the famous Adams mammoth discovered in 1799 and stored in a Russian museum for 200 years at room temperature — far from ideal conditions for DNA preservation.